National Space Trophy Winners

 Shuttle-Mir dockings before being named Space Shuttle program manager in 1995.
 As shuttle manager, he met his top 3 goals: fly

 safely, meet the schedule, and reduce costs.
-In 1999, Mr. Holloway was named space station manager, responsible for a civil
+In 1999, Holloway was named space station manager, responsible for a civil

 service and contractor workforce of 20,000 people and a budget of $2.3 billion dollars.
 He retired in 2002.
 See